ucla/ucla-wp-components-lib/src/docs/05-typography/01-index.md

 ---
 title: Typography
 ---
-In this section we cover fonts, headings, rules and type related use.
+In this section we cover fonts, headings, rules, and type related use.

-Helvetica/Arial is the primary font for online work.
-Helvetica/Arial is required for all UCLA-branded websites.
-A special branded version of Helvetica is used only for the [department logo system](http://brand.ucla.edu/identity/logos-and-marks).

 The UCLA official type is Helvetica.
 More on the brand type [here](http://brand.ucla.edu/identity/typography).

+Helvetica and Arial are the primary font for online work.
+Helvetica and Arial are required for all UCLA-branded websites.
+A special branded version of Helvetica is used only for the [department logo system](http://brand.ucla.edu/identity/logos-and-marks).

 ## Web Considerations
 * Remember that the browser, not the designer, controls the display of type.
 That’s why Helvetica/Arial is a good choice — these neutral type styles don’t require adjustments like extra line spacing.